Mike Evans Player Prop Bets for NFL Week 17 | Tampa Bay vs. New York 1/2/2022

 Matchup vs. New York

-- This week Evans will face the NFL's 27th-ranked pass defense (267.9 yards allowed per game).
+- The Jets have the NFL's 27th-ranked pass defense this season, surrendering 267.9 yards per game through the air.

-- With 23 passing TDs allowed this season, the Jets defense is ranked 16th in the NFL.
+- The Jets' defense is 16th in the NFL, allowing 1.5 passing touchdowns per game.

 Recent Performances

-- Evans did not have a catch in last week's game against the Panthers.
+- Evans did not record a catch in last week's game against the Panthers.

-- Evans' stat line over his last three outings shows seven grabs for 105 yards and one touchdown.
-He averaged 35.0 receiving yards per game and was targeted seven times.
+- Evans' stat line during his last three games shows seven grabs for 105 yards and one touchdown.
+He put up 35.0 receiving yards per game and was targeted seven times.

 Evans' Tampa Bay Teammates